frishkorn/block_chain/README.md

-Title and Description
+#ISS Blockchain - frishkorn.com
-This source code is a Python script that plots the last 100 entries of a blockchain on a world map using the Folium library.
+##This source code is a Python script that plots the last 100 entries of a blockchain on a world map using the Folium library.
 It reads data from a JSON file, extracts the latitude and longitude coordinates, calculates the age of each entry, and assigns marker colors based on the age.
 The resulting map is saved as an HTML file.

 Table of Contents
 Introduction